-The attributable risk amount for the overall risk - calculated as the value-at-risk amount for the investments held in the fund - may not exceed twice the VAR figure for a reference portfolio which complies with the requirements pursuant to § 16 (2) of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance, as amended.
+The attributable risk amount for the overall risk - calculated as the value-at-risk amount for the investments held in the fund - may not exceed 20 % of the net asset value of the fund (absolute VaR).

-Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 25 % of the fund assets.
+Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 49 % of the fund assets.
 No minimum bank balance is required.

-Within the scope of restructuring of the fund portfolio and/or a justified assumption of impending losses for units in investment funds, the investment fund may hold a lower proportion of units in investment funds and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.
+Within the scope of restructuring of the fund portfolio and/or a justified assumption of impending losses for units in investment funds, the investment fund may hold a lower proportion of investment funds and a higher proportion of sight deposits or deposits at notice with terms not exceeding 12 months.